oktay-osman/oktay-osman/README.md

 ## 🌟 About Me

-- 🌱 I’m learning Java, Spring, Cloud, DevOps, AI/ML
+- 🌱 Interested in Java, Spring, Cloud, DevOps, AI/ML
 ---

 ## 📫 Connect With Me